minio/docs/source/reference/minio-mc-admin/mc-admin-idp-ldap.rst

             mc [GLOBALFLAGS] admin idp ldap update           \
                                             ALIAS            \
-                                            [CFG_NAME]       \
                                             [CFG_PARAM1]     \
                                             [CFG_PARAM2]...

-         - Replace ``ALIAS`` with the :ref:`alias <alias>` of a MinIO deployment to configure for AD/LDAP integration.
+         - Replace ``ALIAS`` with the :ref:`alias <alias>` of a MinIO deployment to update for AD/LDAP integration.
-         - Replace ``CFG_NAME`` with a unique string for this configuration.
-           If not specified, the command updates the default configuration.
          - Replace the ``[CFG_PARAM#]`` with each of the :ref:`configuration setting <minio-ldap-config-settings>` key-value pairs to update in the format of ``PARAMETER="value"``.

 .. mc-cmd:: remove

-   Remove an existing set of configurations for an AD/LDAP provider.
+   Remove the existing configuration for an AD/LDAP provider.

    .. tab-set::

       .. tab-item:: EXAMPLE

-         The following example removes the ``test-config`` settings for the ``myminio`` deployment.
+         The following example removes the AD/LDAP provider settings for the ``myminio`` deployment.

          .. code-block:: shell
             :class: copyable

-            mc admin idp ldap remove myminio test_config
+            mc admin idp ldap remove myminio

       .. tab-item:: SYNTAX